keyboardio/Chrysalis/FOCUS_API.md

 - JavaScript: `focus.command("led.theme NNN NNN NNN NNN NNN NNN")`
 - Serial Command (Unix): `echo 'led.theme NNN NNN NNN NNN NNN NNN' > /dev/ttyACM0`
 #### Expected output
-With this function you can change, based on external events, the overall led colors using code outside raise's firmware independently of the current palette stored in the keyboard.
+With this function you can change, based on external events, the overall led colors using code outside raise\'s firmware independently of the current palette stored in the keyboard.
 ### palette
 This command reads/writes the color palette that is used by the color map to establish each color that can be assigned to the keyboard.
 #### Commands